Health examinations

 Medical institutions

-For the list of medical institutions under contract, see the “Medical-Examination Reservation System”.
+For the list of medical institutions under contract, see the “Physical Examination Reservation System”.

 In principle, health checkups should be taken at the contracted medical institutions.